digimakergo/doc/tutorial/templating.md

 The [template override](#template-override) provides powerful configuration so you can organize template files, template blocks, and reused templates well.

+> *Note: Digimaker doesn't provide session based authorization.
+So for displaying content needing login, we suggest to use rest api with client rendering - react/vue/angular or jquery.*

 ## Set up site
 In configs/dm.yaml section sites you will see configuration below:
 ```yaml